R. C. Anderson

-Roger Charles Anderson (23 July 1883 – 2 October 1976) was an independently-wealthy English maritime historian, collector, and a leading figure in the early years of the Society for Nautical Research and of the Navy Records Society.
+Roger Charles Anderson (23 July 1883 – 2 October 1976) was an English maritime historian, collector, and a leading figure in the early years of the Society for Nautical Research and of the Navy Records Society.
 Four times editor of the Mariner's Mirror, Anderson was also a founder trustee, and later chairman of the board of trustees, of the National Maritime Museum, Greenwich.
 He was a Fellow of the Royal Historical Society, a Fellow of the Society of Antiquaries of London, and held the higher Doctor of Letters degree.
 In 2005, the Swedish naval historian Jan Glete characterised Anderson as "one of the most important naval historians of the twentieth century.
-He mainly wrote about early modern warship technology and used his linguistic skills to write books and essays based on the literature from several countries."
+He mainly wrote about early modern warship technology and used his linguistic skills to write books and essays based on the literature from several countries".

 Early life and education

-The only child of Edith Tayloe Anderson (1859–1938) and John Rodgerson Anderson (1845–1922) of Basset Wood, Southampton, and a partner in the London ship brokerage firm of Trinder, Anderson & Co. in the Australian trade, Roger Anderson was educated at Winchester College and Clare College, Cambridge.
+Anderson was born on 23 July 1883.
+He was the only child of Edith Tayloe Anderson (1859–1938) and John Rodgerson Anderson (1845–1922) of Basset Wood, Southampton, and a partner in the London ship brokerage firm of Trinder, Anderson & Co. in the Australian trade.
+Anderson was educated at Winchester College and Clare College, Cambridge.
 In 1905, joined the Royal Naval Volunteer Reserve and served until 1911 as a midshipman and sub-lieutenant.
 During World War I, he returned to serve as a lieutenant and lieutenant-commander, spending a portion of his service time in motor launches at Gibraltar.
 As a lieutenant, RNVR, on 1 January 1916, he married Romola Urquhart Mackenzie, daughter of Robert Fowler Mackenzie of Mosslein, Whitstable, at St Alphage's Church, Seasalter, Whitstable, Kent.
 The couple had no children.